-2. Force Quit Pokemon GO
+3. Force Quit Pokemon GO

 After a successful reboot, if these frequent crashes tend not to stop, you can try force quitting the application once.
-This usually releases the recently cached data, but nothing of importance will be lost so not to fret.
+This usually releases the recently cached data, but nothing of importance will be lost so as not to fret.
 Here’s how you do it:

-- Double-tap the Home button twice to enter the Multi-tasking interface.
+- Double-tap the Home button twice to enter the multitasking interface.

 - Look for the Pokemon GO card.
 Once you find it, swipe the card upwards to force quit the application.